How to Expense Mileage, Entertainment and Meals in Canada

 You’ll always need receipts when there’s a need to back up your claims for business expenses for a minimum of six years.
 You should, therefore, be diligent when you incur any business expense.

 Do you have tax-related questions about your small business?
-Book a free, 30-minute no-obligation consultation with one of our tax planning experts and determine how you can maximize your tax savings for your business’ year-end
+Book a consultation with one of our tax planning experts and determine how you can maximize your tax savings for your business’ year-end

 - How to Expense Mileage, Entertainment and Meals in Canada - December 31, 2020